Skip to content

 output_format="duckdb" Returns an un-fetched DuckDBPyRelationnot materialized; you call .fetchdf().

 StreamingCleaner / fd.clean_timeseries(..., stream=...)
-Genuinely out-of-core: bounded micro-batches, never concatenated.
+Genuinely out-of-core: bounded micro-batches, running statistics, never concatenated.

 • Streaming-safe (Polars/DuckDB native): column rename, whitespace/sentinel normalization, empty column/row drops, full-row dedup.